Beata-Scheisner-Petersen/Hotel_Greenest/README.md

 #### How do I make a clone in my IDE?

-You can find all the information you need [here](https://blog.jetbrains.com/idea/2020/10/clone-a-project-from-github/) (for ItelliJ)
+You can find all the information you need [here](https://blog.jetbrains.com/idea/2020/10/clone-a-project-from-github/) (for IntelliJ)